-The CLUSTERTHREADSIDOVR register can be used by more privileged software, for example a hypervisor, to partition the scheme IDs.
+More privileged software, for example a hypervisor, uses this CLUSTERTHREADSIDOVR register to partition the scheme IDs.
 Therefore allowing the less privileged software to use only a subset of scheme IDs.
 This register is RW.

-This description applies to both the AArch32 (CLUSTERTHREADSIDOVR) and AArch64 (CLUSTERTHREADSIDOVR\EL1) registers.
+This description applies to both the AArch32 (CLUSTERTHREADSIDOVR) and AArch64 (CLUSTERTHREADSIDOVR_EL1) registers.